Eevaliisa/PostOfficeManagement/README.md

 Then in main project folder run command: `dotnet run` In ClientApp directory run: `npm start`

-Now you can access the app at http://localhost:5000/
+You can now access the app at http://localhost:5000/

+Database is seeded with a small amount of example data.
+Happy exploring!

 ## Project status
 Work in progress!